melt-umn/statix-in-ags/README.md

 paper.
 Namely, that the results of running Statix for a given specification and input program are consistent with the results we get on the same input progam, with the translation of that specification to a demand-driven attribute grammar.
+We have created a slightly modified version of Statix that includes some annotations to assist in the translation to attribute grammars.
-The artifact will, for a given Statix specification, translate that specification to; 1) an equivalent Ministatix specification, 2) an attribute grammar in our OCaml representation, 3) a Silver attribute grammar.
+The artifact will, for one of these Statix specifications, translate that specification to; 1) an equivalent Ministatix specification, 2) an attribute grammar in our OCaml representation, 3) a Silver attribute grammar.
 It will then run a number of input program test cases through each system, record the results of each,